Watertown (town), New York: Geography

 According to the United States Census Bureau, the town has a total area of 92.7 sqkm, of which 92.4 sqkm are land and 0.3 sqkm, or 0.28%, are water.
 The town is bordered to the north by the city of Watertown and by the Black River.

 The town of Watertown is in central Jefferson County, and is bordered to the north by the city of Watertown and the towns of Brownville, Pamelia and Le Ray, to the east by the town of Rutland, to the south by the towns of Adams and Rodman, and to the west by the town of Hounsfield.

 Interstate 81 passes through the western part of the town.
 U.S. Route 11 is a north–south highway running parallel to I-81 through the town.
 New York State Route 3, New York State Route 12, New York State Route 12F, New York State Route 126, and New York State Route 232 are east–west highways through Watertown.
 Many of these highways converge in the city of Watertown.

 The area is served by Watertown International Airport to the west in the town of Hounsfield.

-Three full-power television stations, WPBS, WWNY (CBS) and WWTI (ABC), currently serve the Watertown area.
+Three full-power television stations, WPBS (PBS), WWNY (CBS) and WWTI (ABC), currently serve the Watertown area.